mikepqr/mike.place/content/post/patterns/patterns.md

 abstract!), they great things for language designers to bear in mind.

-Python's designers and those of many other modern languages did exactly that, and made these patterns part of the syntax, as explained so well in the [Brandon Rhode's guide to the GOF patterns and their applicability to Python](http://python-patterns.guide).
+Python's designers and those of many other modern languages did exactly that, and made these patterns part of the syntax, as explained so well in [Brandon Rhode's guide to the GOF patterns and their applicability to Python](http://python-patterns.guide).
 (Brandon's site is also a great place to start if you are unclear on what a design pattern even is.)